0xd3vil/SubScan/README.md

 **Conclusion:**</br>
 The subdomain scanner project demonstrated how to use Python, Docker, and Jenkins to automate the build, test, and deployment process of a Python application.
 The project can be extended to add more features, such as scanning for open ports on subdomains or creating a web interface for the scanner.
 Overall, the project was a success in achieving its goal of demonstrating the use of Docker and a CI/CD pipeline in a Python project.

+**Discussion:**</br>
+The subdomain scanner project using Docker and CI/CD pipeline was a success in achieving its goal of demonstrating the use of Docker and a CI/CD pipeline in a Python project.
+The project showcased the automation of the build, test, and deployment process, which resulted in increased efficiency and reduced the risk of errors.

+One of the key successes of the project was the successful integration of Docker and Jenkins.
+Docker was used to package the application and its dependencies into a container, which made it easy to deploy the application across different platforms.
+Jenkins was used as the CI/CD pipeline tool, which allowed for the automation of the build, test, and deployment process.

+Another success of the project was the ability to extract subdomains from a given domain.
+The Python script was able to query the nameservers for the specified domain and extract its subdomains using the dnspython package.
+The Python script was also able to handle errors gracefully, which ensured that the application did not crash.

+However, the project had some limitations.
+One limitation was that the scanner was only able to extract subdomains from a single domain.
+In the future, the project could be extended to support the scanning of multiple domains at once.
+Another limitation was that the scanner did not check for duplicate subdomains.
+In the future, the project could be extended to remove duplicate subdomains from the output.

+Future Development:

+There are several suggestions for future development of the subdomain scanner project.
+One suggestion is to add support for scanning multiple domains at once.
+This could be achieved by accepting a list of domains as input and running the scanner on each domain in the list.

+Another suggestion is to remove duplicate subdomains from the output.
+This could be achieved by storing the subdomains in a set and checking if a subdomain has already been added before adding it to the set.

+Another suggestion is to add support for scanning for open ports on subdomains.
+This could be achieved by using the Python socket module to scan for open ports on each subdomain in the output.

+Finally, another suggestion is to create a web interface for the scanner.
+This would allow users to input domains and view the output in a user-friendly way.
+The web interface could be created using a Python web framework such as Flask or Django.

+Overall, the subdomain scanner project using Docker and CI/CD pipeline was a success in achieving its goals and demonstrated the potential for automation in software development.
+With further development, the project could become a valuable tool for security professionals and researchers.

 <h3>https://linkedin.com/in/0xd3vil</h3>